 ANTHRO 330-0 Peoples of the World Comparative ethnography of a regionally or historically associated group of cultures or a type of community defined in ecological, ideological, or other terms.
 May be repeated for credit.

 ANTHRO 332-0 The Anthropology of Reproduction Marriage and reproduction throughout the world, particularly the developing world and Africa.
 Conjugal strategies, fertility, contraception.

 ANTHRO 334-0 The Anthropology of HIV/AIDS The experiences of HIV-positive people; local and global policies shaping access to treatment; contributions of anthropologists to reducing HIV/AIDS globally.
 Readings from classic and current ethnographies.
-Prerequisite: 1 300-level course in anthropology or sociology.
+Prerequisite: 300-level course in anthropology or sociology.

-ANTHRO 335-0 Language in Asian America Survey of linguistic anthropological topics relevant to Asian American communities, including bilingualism, code switching, language socialization, language shift, style, sociolinguistic variation, indexicality, media, and semiotics.
-Taught with ASIAN AM 335; may not receive credit for both courses.
 ANTHRO 339-0 Material Culture Relationship between material objects and social life; review of theoretical approaches to gifts and commodities; ethnographic collecting in colonial and postcolonial settings; relationship between culture and aesthetics.
 Prerequisite: 211 or consent of instructor.